Syllabus · CSCI-115 · Website Design

 Regular and punctual attendance is critical to your success in this class.
 No more than two (2) unexcused absences are permitted in TR classes; and no more than three (3) unexcused absences are permitted for MWF classes.
 Excess absences will result in 5 points being deducted from your Final Grade.
 While most information will be available either online or in the textbook, some information may only be presented during class.
 You are responsible for all information and announcements whether or not you are present.

 As for missed assignments during your absences, I drop the lowest homework grade.
 Hopefully that will be enough to cover your emergency situations.
-Tests will only be made up for compelling reasons for absence, such as sickness or death in family.
+Tests will only be made up for compelling reasons for absence, such as sickness or death.

-If there is a student in this class who has a documented disability and has been approved to receive accommodations through the Center for Disability Services/SNAP (Students Needing Access Parity), please come and discuss this with me during my office hours.
+Any student who has a documented disability and has been approved to receive accommodations through the Center for Disability Services/SNAP (Students Needing Access Parity), is encouraged to come and discuss this with me during my office hours.
+In that way, we can talk about accommodations appropriate to your needs.

 |Project – Website & Milestones||25%|